Review: Colours of Ostrava experience + Day 3 & 4 Summary

 • EMPTY SPACE – the festival area is huge, it is a pity that not all the corridors/walkways are offering the same level of entertainment as the other ones.
 Some places are more crowded, some less.
 I would enjoy if there would be something happening in all the places.
 What about erecting a white wall to have people leave messages or some photo corner?
 Or more food options?
 Nothing against kebab selling Vietnamese noodles (see photo).
 Or have some photo exhibition?
 Or create stylish seating and resting area with some design lights?
 Many ideas, hope it would be feasible to carry out some of them to make the Colours of Ostrava experience even fuller.

-There is always more to read: Places to avoid: Zrce beach, Pag Island, Croatia
+There is always more to read: Building Sziget festival - 7 days to go!

 That would be it!
 I must say we had a really good time and if the festival would be closer to Sziget, I believe quite some people from Western Europe would consider making a combo!
 To close this lengthy post (again, I know), lean back and enjoy this little photo gallery.